opendistro/for-elasticsearch-docs/docs/elasticsearch/term.md

 ...
 ```

 The term-level queries are exact matches.
-So, if you search for “Hamlet”, you don’t get back any hits, because “HAMLET” is a keyword field and is stored in Elasticsearch literally and not in an analyzed form.
+So, if you search for “Hamlet”, you don’t get back any matches, because “HAMLET” is a keyword field and is stored in Elasticsearch literally and not in an analyzed form.
 The search query “HAMLET” is also searched literally.
-So, to get a match on this field, we need to type the exact same characters.
+So, to get a match on this field, we need to enter the exact same characters.

 ---